Randy Lerner

-Early life and education
+Early life

 Lerner was born to a Jewish family and graduated from Columbia University in 1984, spending 1983 at Clare College, Cambridge.
 He graduated from Columbia Law School and is a member of the New York and District of Columbia bar associations.
 He has worked as a lawyer in New York City.

 Business career

 Lerner began working as an investment analyst at automobile insurers Progressive Corporation.
-In 1991, he started an independent investment firm with Progressive capital called Securities Advisors, Inc. (SAI), which he owned and managed until 2001.
+In 1991, his father started an independent investment firm with Progressive capital called Securities Advisors, Inc. (SAI), which Al owned and managed until 2001.
 SAI initially specialized in arbitrage before shifting its focus to equity investing.